 Advertisement

 This weekend, my soon-to-be five-year-old daughter Gillian will have her first "big girl" birthday party and, although I've already sent out invitations asking guests to come sans-gift, she isn't as keen as her brother about having a stripped-down party.
-Already she is asking for an elaborate gravity-defying cake, a guest appearance by Elsa from Frozen and a trip to Legoland.
-Oh, and loot bags with scratch-n-sniff stickers.
-But I'm standing firm on my no-gift birthday parties rule, choosing instead to focus on the fun that can be had by having your house filled with friends.
+Already, she is asking for an elaborate gravity-defying cake, a guest appearance by Elsa from Frozen and a trip to Legoland—oh, and loot bags with scratch-n-sniff stickers.
+But I'm standing firm on my no-gift birthday party rule, choosing instead to focus on the fun that can be had by having your house filled with friends.
 I'm sticking to this rule because I know, years from now, my kids will remember blowing out candles and making wishes.
 They will remember these things because it's the friendships forged at childhood birthday parties that matter most.

 Follow along as Jennifer Pinarski shares her experiences about giving up her big city job and lifestyle to live in rural Ontario with her husband, while staying home to raise their two young children.
-Read more Run-at-home mom posts or follow her @JenPinarski.
+Follow her @JenPinarski.

 This article was originally published on Feb 10, 2015